-In this study, a squirrel cage induction motor is designed for electric vehicle traction applications.
-Relevant magnetic and thermal analyses are performed and their results are presented.
+In this study, an squirrel cage induction motor is designed for electric vehicle traction application.
+Relevant magnetic and thermal analyses are made and results are presented.
 Analyses results show that the designed motor satisfies the desired electromagnetic and thermal requirements.
-In the design of the electric motor, Maxwell[®] and ANSYS software programs are used for magnetic analyses and thermal analyses, respectively.
+In the design of electric motor, Maxwell[®] and ANSYS software programs are used for magnetic analysis and thermal analysis, respectively.

-The thermal analyses are performed for steady state condition when the motor operates at its maximum power.
 For the maximum overload condition, it is seen that the temperatures are enough when the operation cycle is considered.
-The motor insulation class is chosen as H class in order to withstand the maximum allowable temperature.
-The obtained temperature rise is lower than the allowable temperature rise of insulation.
-This means that the hot spot temperature will decrease and the motor life will be extended.
+The thermal analysis is made for steady state condition in which the maximum overload operation.
+The motor insulated H class has been designed to withstand allowable maximum temperature.
+The obtained temperature rise is lower allowable temperature rise of insulation.
+This means the hot spot temperature will decrease and extends motor life.
 To obtain full temperature distribution, it is necessary to calculate end winding temperatures.
 For this, 3D analysis should be realized in the future.